Independent Assurance Initiative · Est. 2026

 03 / Reproducibility

-Results reconstructed from provided data under defined, standardized conditions.
+Results reconstructed from provided data under standardized conditions.

 04 / Transparency